zyedidia/knit/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/zyedidia/knit/blob/master/LICENSE)

 Knit is a build tool inspired by Make and Plan9 mk.
 You define rules with a Make-like syntax within a Lua program.
-Rule sets can be passed around as Lua objects, you can use the Lua module system to make reusable modules for building any kind of source code.
+Rules can be passed around as Lua objects, and you can use the Lua module system to make reusable modules for building any kind of source code.

 Knit also tracks more of your build to give you better incremental builds.
 For